netlify-labs/movie-app/README.md

     npm install
     ```

-2. Configure your auth0 app id in `/src/_config.js`
+2. Configure your auth0 and algolia settings in `/src/_config.js`

 ## Running Locally